PoliTo-Rocket-Team/MSA_Matlab/Airbrakes/README.md

 ## Additional info
+### Code generation
+The `codegen_model.slx` schematic represents the ABCS model without the ThreeDoF model for code generation purposes

+The model takes the altitude and the vertical velocity values fed by the in-flight computer and outputs the calculated air brakes extension value

+With the Simulink Coder toolbox installed, adequate settings for code generation can be chosen through the Simulink settings panel for the aforementioned model

 ### PSO PID tuning
 The `PSO_script.m` is used for generating the decision variables of the PID through particle swarm optimization